caioaao/hse-aml-final-project/README.md

 For HPO I used [optuna](https://optuna.readthedocs.io/en/stable/) with the default TPE sampler and a [HyperBand](https://arxiv.org/abs/1603.06560) pruner.

 After choosing most of the hyperparameters using Optuna, I find the optimal number of estimators (or boost rounds) by running train with early stopping.
+This probably doesn't yield the best result, but I decided to do so anyway to speed up the HPO.

 ### Linear Regression

 This was done using scikit-learn's [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) implementation, aka `SGDRegressor`.

 Since this is also a gradient descent method, I decided to implement my own train loop so I could take advantage of optuna's hyperband pruner as well.
 After finding the optimal hyperparameters, I run a second pass on the best configuration with an increased amount of iterations to find the optimal number of iterations for his configuration.

+Just like in the XGBoost, doing the optimal number of iterations separate from the other hyperparameters is submoptimal, but it was a trade-off I was willing to take to speed up the process.

 For preprocessing, a standard linear model preprocessor was put together, doing one-hot encoding for categorical variables and then scaling the dataset variance to 1 (mean couldn't be scaled as well to preserve the sparseness of the train set matrix).